An Appreciation of the life of Theodore Leslie Crombie, BA, Bar-at-Law by Ethel Beswick.

 This brief tribute to his life paints him as an energetic and skilled magazine editor, author and poet.
 When he first arrived at the Theosophical Society in Adyar, India in 1912 and until he left in 1922 he held important roles in writing for and editing “The Commonweal,” “New India” and “The Theosophist.”

-It was this instinctual love for India that brought him to Adyar and into contact with B. P. Wadia, with whom he worked from the start.
+It was this instinctual love for India that brought him to Adyar and into contact with Bahman Pestonji Wadia, with whom he worked from the start.
 However 10 years later they both felt the same need to move on, leaving – within a few months of each other – to find somewhere they could give better expression to the perennial philosophy.

-Crombie followed Wadia to New York in 1922 when they along with existing students who had already formed an active study group, established the ULT Lodge there.
-He then accompanied Wadia to London where again he, Wadia and others founded the UK Lodge on 17th November 1925.
+Crombie followed Wadia to New York in 1922 when they along with existing students who had already formed an active study group, they established the ULT Lodge there.
+He then accompanied Wadia to London where he, B. P. Wadia, Sophia Wadia, James Mackenzie, Catherine Mackenzie, B. Campbell Townsend and Ethel Beswick founded the UK Lodge on 17th November 1925.

 After this he went to the ULT in Bombay in 1929 where he was one of the editors of “The Aryan Path” magazine (started January 1930) and “Theosophical Movement” magazine (started November 1930).
 He worked on these with B. P. Wadia and Dr. Eleanor Hough, continuing until his too-early death at the age of 59.
 In a curious, but perhaps indicative roll of fate, his passing was on the 17th November 1938, the anniversary of the founding of the modern Theosophical Movement.